apache/airflow/docs/apache-airflow-providers-google/operators/transfer/azure_blob_to_gcs.rst

 .. _howto/operator:AzureBlobStorageToGCSOperator:

-Use the :class:`~airflow.providers.google.cloud.transfers.azure_blob_to_gcs.AzureBlobStorageToGCSOperator`
-to transfer data from Azure Blob Storage to Google Cloud Storage.

 Transfer Data from Azure Blob Storage to Google Cloud Storage
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Operator transfers data from Azure Blob Storage to specified bucket in Google Cloud Storage

-To get information about jobs within a Azure Blob Storage use:
-:class:`~airflow.providers.microsoft.azure.transfers.azure_blob_to_gcs.AzureBlobStorageToGCSOperator`
+Use the :class:`~airflow.providers.google.cloud.transfers.azure_blob_to_gcs.AzureBlobStorageToGCSOperator`
+to transfer data from Azure Blob Storage to Google Cloud Storage.

 Example usage: